Spirou42/metaPixel/README.md

-# metaPixel
-everything for the metaPixel light installation project.
-Updates will follow
+#metaPixel
+A colourful open source pixel art project.

+##Abstract
+metaPixel is a 3d-printed, modular, magnetic pixel display for showing "retro" animations well known from the *good old days*™.